 Why is this necessary?
 Administration and licensing of PSTN numbers is outside of Luware control.
-Number assignment may result in additional set-up efforts and running costs.
-Get in touch with your Nimbus support representative if you need to change this setting anytime after your initial Nimbus deployment.
+Erroneous Number and License assignment may result in additional set-up efforts and running costs.
+Get in touch with your Nimbus support representative if you need help with this setting anytime after your initial Nimbus deployment.
 Our FAQ and Troubleshooting section is also updated frequently.

 Ruleset: Primary and Secondary Opening Hours

-Rule of thumb: Primary Defined > Secondary Defined > Primary Default
+Rule of thumb: Primary Defined? > Secondary Defined? > Both no? > Use Primary Default!

 |SLA Acceptance Time in Seconds|

-Maximum allowed time in queue before a task (read: incoming call) in your Dashboard is flagged as outside of SLA.
+Maximum allowed time in queue before a task (read: incoming call) in the Dashboard is flagged as outside of SLA.

 |SLA Hangup Time in Seconds|